hrsthrt74/More-Create-Recipes-Datapack/README.md

 You can make a Fabric version of this datapack if you want.

 **NOTE:** If you want to download this datapack, please go to the Release page.
-Using the clone of the repo **may cause unexcepted bugs**!
+Using the clone of the repo **may cause unexpected bugs**!